pastelnetwork/gonode/README.md

 ### Walletnode

 [`walletnode`](walletnode/README.md) is an API server that provides REST APIs on the client side.
-The APIs allow the user to search, view & download artworks as well as enable the users to register their own artworks.
+The APIs allow the user to search, view & download nfts as well as enable the users to register their own nfts.
 In addition, it also allows end-users or other applications to use Pastel Network's duplication detection system for the images as well as a storage system.

 ### Supernode